poems

 Cobblestone Mornings

-I can breathe in pebbles and breathe out powder, fine dust ground from inner churning, excavating, grating ruminations— I’ve done it all my life.
+I can breathe in pebbles and breathe out powder, dust ground from my inner churning, excavating, grating ruminations— I’ve done it all my life.
 Wake before sunrise with granite under my tongue, still under covers, I feel its course coat, how these years have shaped you, taste its metals, how your bitterness works with you, […]

 Read more...